daviehh/fanshim-cpp/README.md

 - `brightness`: an integer from 0 to 31, LED brightness, 0 means no LED (default).

-- `blink`: an integer 0 or 1, where 1 (default) means the LED will blink when the fan is not spinning.
+- `blink`: an integer 0 or 1, where 1 means the LED will blink when the fan is not spinning.
+Defaults to 0.
+(Note turning blink on can cause ~0.7 % cpu on raspberry pi 4 on my end.)

 ## Notes/todo